open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/dissipative_process/dissipative_process.md

       title: Dissipative Energy
     part1:
       ans1:
-        value: Incoherent deformations are dissipative
+        value: Irreversible processes are dissipative.
       ans2:
         value: Dissipative processes are one where the total mechanical energy is not conserved.